AdobeDocs/document-cloud-learn.en/help/sign/integrations/track-an-agreement-with-sharepoint-online.md

 # Tracking in SharePoint Online

-Track the progress of an agreement directly within Microsoft SharePoint.
+In this video tutorial, you'll learn how to track the progress of an agreement directly within Microsoft SharePoint.
 After sending a document out for signature, you can track its status without ever leaving SharePoint.

 >[!VIDEO](https://video.tv.adobe.com/v/29767t1?hidetitle=true)